How to remortgage to buy another property in the UK or abroad

 How to buy a second property using equity in your existing property

-The average UK property price as of the end of October 2023 was £281,974 according to the Nationwide House Price index, so you would need a lot of equity in your current home to release this much money, unless you can find a cheap property to buy outright.
+The average UK property price as of the end of January 2024 was £282,000 according to the Nationwide House Price index, so you would need a lot of equity in your current home to release this much money, unless you can find a cheap property to buy outright.

 Most second-home buyers would just release enough equity to cover a deposit for a mortgage on another property.
-You can’t use a residential mortgage on a rental property, so if you were buying a second home to become a landlord you would need to get a buy-to-let mortgage.
+You can’t use a residential mortgage on a rental property, so if you were buying a second home to become a landlord you would need a buy-to-let mortgage.

 Your existing mortgage will increase in value as you are taking a bigger loan so you need to ensure you can still afford the repayments along with the new rate and whatever your buy-to-let mortgage costs as well as any property taxes and transaction fees.